tarantool/doc/doc/reference/tooling/tcm/tcm_configuration_reference.rst

 .. confval:: storage.tarantool.addrs

-    An array of the Tarantool |tcm| configuration storage URIs.
+    An array of the Tarantool-based configuration storage URIs.

     |
     | Type: []string